 Methods: This project will continue COMIDA CAB benthic sampling, food web analysis, and contaminant measurements, focusing on the Hanna Shoal region.
 Water column primary and secondary production and biomass also will be measured.
-Cruise zooplankton data will be supplemented by data from moored zooplankton-sensing acoustic Doppler current profilers (ADCP) units capable of distinguishing copepod and euphausid biomass signatures.
+Cruise zooplankton data will be supplemented by data from moored zooplankton-sensing ADCP units capable of distinguishing copepod and euphausiid biomass signatures.
 Appropriate moored and shipboard measurements of currents, sea ice drift, and hydrography (including geochemistry) will examine circulation and density fields.
 Moorings will be used for long term profiling of temperature and salinity, including under ice measurements in winter.
-Additional oceanographic data may be obtained from other projects such as the proposed extension of the Chukchi oceanographic study, these data include: HF radar, moored ADCPs, meteorological buoys, and gliders.
+Additional oceanographic data may be obtained from other projects in the Chukchi, these data include: HF radar, moored acoustic Doppler current profilers (ADCP), meteorological buoys, gliders and moored zooplankton-sensing ADCP units capable of distinguishing copepod and euphausiid biomass signatures.
 Formal integration with other BOEM projects will be made through the planned "Marine Mammal/Physical Oceanography Synthesis" to provide upper trophic components to the study.
 Coordination will occur with other international, NSF, NOAA, ADEC, and industry research in the Chukchi Sea.